Rax-x/string-view/README.md

-# String view implementation for C language
+# String view for C language

 This is a simple porting of C++ `std::string_view` for the C programming language.
 This library is header-only and follows the [stb-style](https://github.com/nothings/stb).